smallpondtom/LiftAndLearn.jl/docs/src/manual/Options.md

 ## Model Reduction Specific Options

 These options are all specific to each solution method of Operator Inference.
-All of the options below are a subtype of `Abstract_Option`.
+All of the options below are a subtype of `AbstractOption`.

 ```@docs
-LiftAndLearn.Abstract_Option
+LiftAndLearn.AbstractOption
 ```

 ### Standard Operator Inference